penguintutor/neopixel-gui/docs/customguide.md

 Custom sequences can be added by updating the neopixelseq.py file.
 This is a python file and **any syntax or programming errors may result in the program not running or crashing**.

 Note if you add your own sequences and the program fails to run then you will need to terminate the existing processes using the Kill command before trying again.
-Alternatively running the program from within IDLE will ensure the previous run is properly cleaned up first `gksudo idle3`

 ### Copying existing sequences